 Preparing your artwork in the correct format

-We accept artwork via email or on disc/key in the following formats: AI, CDR, DST, EMB, EPS, JPG, PDF, PNG, PSD or TIFF at 300dpi with all fonts outlined.
+We accept artwork via email, on key/disc or via a file transfer website such as Dropbox.
+It's best to provide your artwork in the following formats: AI, CDR, DST, EMB, EPS, JPG, PDF, PNG, PSD or TIFF at 300dpi with all fonts outlined or in the case of Corel Draw converted to curves.
 These are the preferred formats so if artwork is provided correctly no artwork charges apply.
 Artwork saved as a Microsoft Word document or as a PowerPoint presentation or even supplied on paper will have to be re-drawn and artwork charges may apply.

 Outlining a font can be achieved in a graphics package like Adobe Illustrator or Acrobat.
 Under the type menu look for a command called “Create Outlines” or select the text with the selection tool > right click and then select “Create Outlines”.